Monthly Tech-Tip | No tracking! No ads! |

 -The timeline (called the "Feature Tree") can be reordered, turned back and has folders like Fusion 360.

--To 3D print a body just select it, right-click and choose to export it in 3MF or STL format, it goes into the downloads folder where it can be opened by my slicer (e.g. Prusa Slicer or Simplify 3D).
+-To 3D print just select part of your drawing, right-click and choose to export it in 3MF or STL format (it goes into the downloads folder).

--Like Fusion 360, sketching constraints are inferred as sketches are created and applying them works in a similar fashion (although I am still looking for the equivalent of the co-linear one).
+-Like Fusion 360, sketching constraints are inferred as sketches are created and applying them works in a similar fashion.
 Their tiny symbols display in groups and associate to the point or line by a light grey line.
+Automatically applied constraints can make sketches behave in strange ways until you learn to find and remove the offending ones.

 -Constraints and dimensions are movable so drawings can be uncluttered for printing.

--Panning and rotating work differently and the viewcube does not rotate the object like Fusion 360.
-But the iPad version of OnShape beats Fusion easily in this respect.
+-Panning, rotating and the viewcube work a little differently.
+The iPad version of OnShape beats Fusion easily in this respect.

-The secret weapon of learning OnShape, if you already know Fusion 360, is an AI chatbot.
+The secret weapon of learning OnShape: An AI chatbot.
 Just ask any question about how to do something.
-Just start by creating a sketch and extruding or revolving it.
-One helpful migration approach is to print the sketch(es) of a Fusion 360 drawing (with constraints and dimensions) and work from that to create the equivalent in OnShape.
-Rationalize as you do it and you will end up with a simpler timeline and thus a better design.
+One helpful migration from Fusion 360 is to print the sketch(es) (with constraints and dimensions) and work from that to create the equivalent in OnShape.
+An advantage of OnShape is that if you get stuck (e.g. drawing goes red), you can share a link with a more knowledgeable friend to tell you what is wrong.
+Most often the issue is conflicting constrains.

 Buy me a coffee and we can talk